 - Immersive Practice (3-6 credits): students put their experience and education to work in a real-world environment by taking part in a culminating project in industry, research in cutting-edge labs, field-work with meaningful non-profits, and a wide range of entrepreneurial ventures.

 Master of Science in Design Science

-The Master of Science in Design Science was launched in 2015 to address modern product development that integrates engineering with the behavioral, business and social sciences.
-The program provides students flexibility in exploring multiple disciplines to learn in-depth rigorous design methods and theory that drive the design process.
-Each student defines a custom program of study in consultation with a program advisor tailored to his or her background and design interests that includes at least two disciplines.
-This degree integrates disciplines from top programs at the University of Michigan to balance rigorous coursework, trend-setting research, and practica.
-In one year, graduates of the Design Science program are uniquely prepared to meet the challenges of innovation in today’s workplace.
+The Master of Science in Design Science is the program for students who want to expand their career paths by meeting the growing need for the interdisciplinary design of complex products, devices, and systems.
+The program provides each student flexibility in exploring across multiple disciplines to learn in-depth rigorous design methods and theories that drive the design process.
+Each student defines a custom program of study tailored to their background and design interests in consultation with a program advisor.
+This path integrates disciplines from top programs at the University of Michigan to balance rigorous coursework, trend-setting research and practica.

 Doctoral Program in Design Science

-For more information about both degree programs, please visit the ISD Design Science website at: isd.engin.umich.edu/design-science.
+For more information about both degree programs, please visit the ISD Design Science website.